 For succulents and echeveria

 The University of Florida IFAS Extension notes that succulent leaf cuttings root most reliably when taken from actively growing stems during spring or early summer, when auxin levels in the plant are naturally at their highest.
 A healthy, plump leaf taken in March will outperform the same leaf taken in January when the plant is resting.
+If you are working with mixed succulent types and want the baseline care right after rooting, the succulent care guide is the best companion piece.

 1. Twist or pull a healthy leaf cleanly from the stem.
 It needs to come off whole, including the base where it meets the stem.
 A torn base will not root.